Everything You Need to Know Before Starting on Your Next Project

 There are several methods for creating exposed aggregate concrete, including:

-Also known as a concrete overlay, this method is used to upgrade the look of existing concrete that is still in good condition.
+Also known as a concrete overlay, this method is used for upgrading the look of existing concrete that is still in good condition.
 Aggregates are mixed into a concrete overlay batch and applied to an existing concrete slab in a thin layer that is 1 to 1.5-inches thick.

 Several clear coats of sealer are applied to create a shiny, polished surface.
-But if you want a matte finish, this step can be skipped.
+But if you want a matte finish, you can skip this step.

 There are several ways to expose the aggregate in concrete.
-And a general rule of thumb is to remove the surface cement paste at a depth that is no more than one-third the diameter of the aggregate.
+And a general rule of thumb is to remove the surface cement paste at a depth that is no more than one-third of the aggregate’s diameter.